 The Ormond Scenic Loop and Trail is another can’t miss during your stay at the Tomoka State Park.
 This beautiful drive weaves its way through both the Bulow Creek State Park and the Tomoka State Park.
 The route then curves up the coast along the A1A where the unspoiled shoreline is just feet away from the road.

 Daytona Beach is an obvious stop during your adventures near the Tomoka State Park.
 Once your batteries have had a chance to recharge in the tranquility of the park, venture over to the attractions of Daytona Beach.
 Visit the Daytona International Speedway for a track tour or one of their many popular events.
 Pop in for a bite to eat or shop at one of the many local businesses along the Riverfront Shop of Daytona.
 Take a chocolate tour at Angell &

 Eat And Drink After Kayaking Tomoka State Park

 It’s always important to offer up a great place to eat, drink, and relax after a beautiful paddle.

 The closest place to grab a drink, as mentioned above, would be the Tomoka Outpost!
-Relax on their patio that sits just off the river as you sip your ice
+Relax on their patio that sits just off the river as you sip your ice-cold beverages.

 If you’re looking for a great place to eat and drink as you’re departing the Tomoka State Park, check out the River Grille on the Tomoka.
 They’ve got tons of local beers on draft including the Tomoka Brewing Company as well as tons of yummy appetizers and main entrees that’ll replenish you after your paddle.
 Plus, a great atmosphere and this killer view overlooking the river!